The Mississippi River is rising. Here's what you need to know

 What is the environmental impact?

-River Action Inc. Executive Director Kathy Wine said environmental impacts from the flooding are positive and negative.
+River Action Inc. Executive Director Kathy Wine said environmental impacts from the flooding were positive and negative.

 There are negative impacts, too, she said.